v4rakh/upda/_doc/Deployment.md

 _upda_ is a server application which embeds a web interface directly in its binary form (can be disabled).
 This makes it easy to deploy natively.
 Besides native binaries, _upda_ is published as docker image.
-The `upda` binary can manage the server and other is a helper commands to quickly invoke webhooks or list tracked updates in your instance.
+The `upda` binary can manage the server and is at the same time a command-line utility to quickly invoke webhooks or list tracked updates in your instance.

 Depending on **how you like to reach _upda_** (reverse proxy setup with a (sub)domain or reverse proxy setup on sub path of your existing domain), pick one of the below **deployment** options.